I've been an online writer for over 11 years. I've been interested in raising and caring for exotic pets for quite some

-The Abyssinian guinea pig is one of the most popular and recognizeable breeds of guinea pig in the world.
+The Abyssinian guinea pig is one of the most popular and recognizable breeds of guinea pig in the world.
 They can be any color in the guinea pig rainbow and breed readily with other breeds of guinea pigs.
 The only difference between an Abyssinian and other breeds of guinea pigs is the coat texture and growth pattern.

 The main characteristic of the Abyssinian's coat pattern is that it growth in whorls officially called "rosettes".
-They come in varying stages of recognizeability.
+They come in varying stages of recognizability.
 Most Abyssininans look like they have moustaches, a cap and a tutu on.

-Show Abyssinians have to have a minimum of eight clearly defineable rosettes about the body.
+Show Abyssinians have to have a minimum of eight clearly definable rosettes about the body.
 The edges of the rosettes should be "crisp" or look like an easily defined line.
 The rosettes should be symmetrically placed along the body (ideally, if you are looking to show Abysinian guinea pigs).

 The coat texture is usually described as "rough" and "harsh," but it still is a lot softer than sandpaper, which is usually what I think of as the definition of "rough."
 Abyssinians are very pettable and, with gentle training, very affectionate.
 Some even develop as "lap pigs."